mpunkenhofer/litags/CONTRIBUTING.md

 the relevant characters with their corresponding names to make up tags.
 Tags from _font sets_ scale nicely and can be colored arbitrarily.
 One example of a font set is the default _Lichess Tag Set_ included/hardcoded in the extension.

+#### Documentation (of features)

+Currently there is only a bare minimum of documentation.
+Having something a long the lines of Tooltips, Faq more descriptions would be beneficial.
+While I tried to design everything to be as intuitive as possible, some features like sorting tags in a list, sorting sets in the tag set options for display order in the tag chooser may not be apparent.

+The same goes for the code itself, though I believe most of it doesn't really need any additional comments, somethings may not be obvious at first.

 #### Adding tag aliases in options

 A Tag is made of an id, name, link/character and color depending if the set is a font or image set.
 Additionally tags